Radhakamal Mukerjee: Early life and education

-Early life
+He earned his honours degrees in English and History.

+Academic career

+He was Professor in the Department of Economics and Sociology at Lucknow University from 1921 to 1952.

+Mukerjee emphasized interdisciplinary disciplinary approach towards the understanding of life.

+Mukerjee sought to break the barriers between physical sciences and sciences relating to persons aspects.

+Mukerjee was a pioneer of Sociology in the 1900s.

+He authored The Institutional Theory of Economics.

 Mukherjees theory of society sought to explain the values of civilization.
 In sense, Radhakamal was a pioneer of transdisciplinary approach in science.

-Work

-Radhakamal Mukerjee emphasized interdisciplinary disciplinary approach towards the understanding of life.

-Mukerjee sought to break the barriers between physical sciences and sciences relating to persons aspects.

-Mukerjee was a pioneer of Sociology in the 1900s.